fclubb/fclubb.github.io/_pages/about.md

 ---
 ## Current PhD students

-* **Mel Oliveira-Guirro**, Durham University, _Scaling sediment connectivity in fluvial systems._ Co-supervised with Prof. Rebecca Hodge and Dr. Laura Turnbull-Lloyd.
+* **Mel Oliveira-Guirro**, Durham University, _Scaling sediment connectivity in fluvial systems._ Co-supervised with Prof Rebecca Hodge and Dr Laura Turnbull-Lloyd.
-* **Anya Towers**, University of Edinburgh, _The role of coarse sediment in Scottish rivers._ Co-supervised with Prof. Simon Mudd, Dr. Mikael Attal, and the Scottish Environmental Protection Agency.
+* **Anya Towers**, University of Edinburgh, _The role of coarse sediment in Scottish rivers._ Co-supervised with Prof Simon Mudd, Dr Mikael Attal, and the Scottish Environmental Protection Agency.
-* **Eliot Weir**, Durham University, _Rivers in the Himalaya: climatic and tectonic controls on the preservation of  terraces._ Co-supervised with Prof. Alex Densmore and Dr. Martin Hurst.
+* **Eliot Weir**, Durham University, _Rivers in the Himalaya: climatic and tectonic controls on the preservation of  terraces._ Co-supervised with Prof Alex Densmore and Dr Martin Hurst.
-* **Edmund Lea**, Durham University, _Decoding glacial landscapes using automated geomorphological mapping and machine learning._ Co-supervised with Dr. Guy Paxman and Dr. Neil Ross.
+* **Edmund Lea**, Durham University, _Decoding glacial landscapes using automated geomorphological mapping and machine learning._ Co-supervised with Dr Guy Paxman and Prof Neil Ross.
-* **Hakan Hazzard**, Durham University, _Exploring the landscape beneath the Antarctic Ice Sheet and its influence on ice behaviour._ Co-supervised with Prof. Stew Jamieson, Dr. Tom Jordan, and Dr. Neil Ross.
+* **Hakan Hazzard**, Durham University, _Exploring the landscape beneath the Antarctic Ice Sheet and its influence on ice behaviour._ Co-supervised with Prof Stew Jamieson, Dr Tom Jordan, and Prof Neil Ross.

 ## Current Post-Doctoral Research Associates

 * **Dr Erin Harvey**, Durham University, _Dynamic risks for cascading Himalayan hazards_.
 Starting January 2025.
+Co-advised with Dr. David Milledge (Newcastle)

 * **Dr Aude Lurin**, University of Rennes, _Controls on valley-floor width and lateral erosion rates in confined mountain valleys_.
-Starting January 2025.
+Starting February 2025.
+Co-advised with Prof Philippe Steer and Dr Boris Gailleton (Univ.
+Rennes)